 HCHRA has 11 different grants or programs that operate simultaneously.
-The Planning & Development Division is responsible for grant review, analysis, writing, reporting and submission.
-The P&D Division, also conducts the Annual Community Strengths and Needs Assessment, our Annual Report to the Public, Community Action Plan, as well as our agencies Strategic Plan.
-There is a lot of behind-the-scenes work to develop these reports or tools that allow us to identify our unique agency and community characteristics.
-It helps us understand how to fill-in-the-gaps.
-In Planning & Development we identify by questioning our data.
-We ask:
+The Planning & Development Division is responsible for grant review, analysis, writing, reporting, and submission.
+The P&D Division also conducts the Annual Community Strengths and Needs Assessment, our Annual Report to the Public, Community Action Plan, and our agency’s Strategic Plan.

 Communications & Development Division

-The Communications & Development Division will recruit and invite keynote speakers, musicians, public officials, hosts, and many others to take part in our community events, all while protecting and maintaining the image and message that HCHRA strives to uphold.
-So, how do we know if our planning & communication efforts are working?
+The Communications & Development Division is responsible for event planning, fundraising, media relations, and interacting with professional and civic organizations.
+They will recruit and invite keynote speakers, musicians, public officials, hosts, and many others to participate in our community events while protecting and maintaining the image and message that HCHRA strives to uphold.

 Quality Assurance Division

-Keywords for this division is “Ongoing Monitoring.”
-We simply monitor our outcomes.
-We like to say that, “We know what to expect, because we monitor our expectations.”
-Throughout the agency, we monitor our outcomes, so that we understand how the plan is working, also if the plan and/or policies that were communicated are being interpreted and implemented as we intended, and what changes or corrections to the plan do we need to revisit.
-The Quality Assurance Division gives us a real-time perspective on how well we plan, and it really helps us narrow the field, by asking; what pieces are missing, and who missed them, who is accountable, and allows us to provide more specific training and resource allocation that is needed to correct or train staff, in order to remove those barriers.
+Throughout the agency, we monitor our outcomes to understand how the plan is working, if the plan and/or policies communicated are being interpreted and implemented as we intended, and what changes or corrections to the plan we need to revisit.
+The Quality Assurance Division gives us a real-time perspective on how well we plan.
+It helps us narrow the field by identifying what pieces are missing and who missed them, allowing us to provide more specific training and resource allocation to training staff.

 MEET OUR LEADERSHIP TEAM FOR PLANNING & DEVELOPMENT

-Angelique has a broad and varied background in marketing, public relations, media management, communications, business development, and event management.
-She spent more than ten years in the public and private sectors and served eight years as the partner of a marketing and media management firm before she joined Hinds County Human Resource Agency in 2012.
+Vickey has a broad and varied background in public relations, social media marketing, journalism, communications, government relations, and event planning/management.
+She spent more than ten years in the public and private sectors and served as a social media specialist before she joined Hinds County Human Resource Agency in 2022.